FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 might deactivate your webhook.
 See [/external-api/webhooks.md#failing-webhooks](/external-api/webhooks.md#failing-webhooks)

 This is standard practice for webhooks.
+This is not REST.

 ## Question: 500s and 40x responses from webhooks